Prithvi333/Restaurant-Management/README.md

 ## Usage

 ### Restaurant Management
-* Add a New restaurant: Fill out the form in the restaurant section to add a new customer.
+* Add a New restaurant: Fill out the form in the restaurant section to add a new restaurant.
-* Update restaurant Information:  Click to update restaurant information including its location seating capacity.
+* Update restaurant Information:  Click to update restaurant information including its location and seating capacity.
 * Delete a restaurant: Click the delete button to delete restaurant.

 ### Menu Management